How to Cut Pineapple

 Mixed pineapple and red cabbage slaw in a glass boowl.

-I love making a cucumber pineapple smoothie when I want something healthy as a pick-me-up.
-For a fun dinner, make some blackened flounder with pineapple salsa!
+I make a cucumber pineapple smoothie when I want something healthy as a pick-me-up.
+For a fun dinner, make some blackened flounder with pineapple pico de gallo!
 Or kick things up a notch on Friday pizza night with Hawaiian pizza.

 FAQ